SkafteNicki/dtu_mlops/s3_reproduceability/M9_docker.md

 application.
 Please make sure that you somewhat understand each step and do not just copy of the exercise.

 If you are using `VScode` then we recommend install the [docker VCcode extension](https://code.visualstudio.com/docs/containers/overview) for easy getting an overview of which images have been build and which are running.
+Additionally the extension named *Remote - Containers* may also be beneficial for you to download.

 1. Start by [installing docker](https://docs.docker.com/get-docker/).
 How much trouble that you need to go through depends on your operating system.